James-Cherished-Inc/DistroChooser/docs/DeveloperGuide.md

 *   The `DistroComparator` class can display a Details Modal in `index.html` with more information.

 This diagram provides a high-level overview of how the different parts of the application work together.

+## Recommendation Engine

+A detailed plan for the Recommendation Engine implementation has been created.
+This engine will calculate a weighted score for each distribution based on user-defined filter priorities ("Nice-to-Have" and "Important") and the degree to which a distribution matches the selected criteria values.
+Distributions that do not meet "Non-negotiable" criteria will be excluded.

+The detailed plan can be found in [`docs/RecommendationEnginePlan.md`](docs/RecommendationEnginePlan.md).
+This section will be updated with implementation details once the engine is built.